-CASE STUDY: Extending the cycle network
+CASE STUDY: Extending Edinburgh's cycle network

-The City Centre West to East Cycle Link and Street Improvements project aims to establish a stepchange in cycling provision by providing segregated cycling infrastructure connecting the city's existing offroad cycle network to and through the City Centre.
+The City Centre West to East Cycle Link and Street Improvements project aims to establish a step-change in cycling provision by providing segregated cycling infrastructure connecting the city's existing off-road cycle network to and through the City Centre.
 The future network will build on and expand in line with this step-change.